English - Distance Learning Higher

 Higher English is a SQA accredited course with a value of three credits.
 You will study a range of fiction and non-fiction texts in order to understand and appreciate the techniques writers use to create meaning and impact in their writing.

-Higher English students are assessed through a series of internal and external assessments.
+Higher English students are assessed through internal and external assessments.
 The internal assessments take the form of units marked by your lecturer.
 The external assessment involves the submission of a folio of writing and a final exam which consists of two papers.
 The folio and final exam papers are marked and accredited by the SQA.

 How will I study my course?